-Are you planning a visit to Sydney, Nova Scotia?
-There is a lot to see in Sydney!
-If you plan to go, you should consider walking our scavenger hunt to discover the city first!
-You’ll walk you through this neighborhood of the City Hall to Sydney Harbor by way of the Crossit and Jost Houses and the Highlands Art Theater.
+Looking for things to do in Sydney Nova Scotia, now Cape Breton?
+Consider walking our scavenger hunt to discover the city first!
+Walk from City Hall to Sydney Harbor by way of the Cossit and Jost Houses and the Highlands Arts Theater.

-You will discover not only the unavoidable tourist attractions but also the peculiarities of what locals call their home.
-You will have challenges to solve at each stage of your journey.
+Discover the unavoidable tourist attractions and the peculiarities of what locals call home.
+Solve challenges at each stage of your journey.
 During this time, you will also be exposed to the neighborhood’s history.

 Sydney is a port city on Cape Breton Island on the east coast of Canada.